What's Next In Tech? We Dodged Robots At CES To Find Out

 Flying cars, big-screen TVs that rotate vertically to better show your mobile videos, a trash can that changes its own bag: Welcome to CES.

-About 200,000 people will descend on Las Vegas this week to check it all out at annual technology extravaganza of the consumer electronics show.
+About 200,000 people will descend on Las Vegas this week to check it all out at the annual technology extravaganza of the Consumer Electronics Show.

 Among the robots they will encounter is the Charmin RollBot.
-That's roll as in, a roll of toilet paper, which is what the small-wheel robot carries on top of itself.
+That's roll as in a roll of toilet paper, which is what the small-wheel robot carries on top of itself.

 "So you're on the commode, you look over, oh no, somebody didn't change the roll.
 Hello?
-Nobody home," explained Gregg Weaver, who works in research and development at Charmin-maker Procter & Gamble.
+Nobody home," explained Gregg Weaver, who works in research and development at Procter & Gamble, Charmin's parent company.

 That's when you take out your smartphone and summon the RollBot via Bluetooth.
 It "delivers a fresh roll of Charmin, saves the day," Weaver says.